 The group has the support of the three major stakeholders that determine what happens in the area.
 These are:

-Our aim is to work harmoniously with all stakeholders but, when necessary, we will hold all three, and their contractors, to high standards of upkeep, maintenance, repair and improvement of both the built and landscaped environments.
+Our aim is to work harmoniously with all stakeholders.
+When necessary, however, we will hold them, and their contractors, to account for standards of upkeep, maintenance, repair and improvement of both the built and landscaped environments, much of which won architectural and civic awards when first built.

-The group will engage on a macro level with issues that affect all residents on the Queens Road Estates Richmond, for instance, brickwork, windows, doors, communal areas and street lighting.
-What we cannot do is to offer help on a micro level, such as individual resident's issues or problems.
-When possible we will, however, signpost available help.
+The group will engage on a macro level with issues that affect the integrity of the Queens Road Estates Richmond.
+These issues include brickwork, windows, doors, communal areas and street lighting.

 Working with with environmental charity Habitats and Heritage and the Richmond Society, our aim is to encourage the three stakeholders to help us maintain the built environment, part of which is Grade 2 listed (https://historicengland.org.uk/listing/the-list/list-entry/1400339?section=official-list-entry), and to restore the neglected landscaped areas in order to foster biodiversity and promote an environment conducive to resdients' wellbeing.

-Along the Wildlife Corridor we hope to introduce new features and to restore some we have lost, like the bluebell wood and fruit trees on the Amenity Land.
-Starting in October 2026, here we will be clearing brambles and overgrown vegetation to allow the bluebells air and light enough to return and replant the fruit tress in the open area, as this was an important source of seasonal food for wildlife.
-In the longer term, we hope to replace the long-disused and now negllected playground at the rear of Hobart Place with a new Rain Garden.This will allieviate the effects of urban heat islands and localised flooding, provide a thriving habitat for wildlife, and a tranquil refuge for residents.
+The Wildlife Corridor gives us the chance to introduce new features and to restore some we have lost, like the bluebell wood and fruit trees on the Amenity Land in the south.
+Here, starting in October 2026, we will work with volunteers to clear brambles, ground ivy and overgrown vegetation to allow the bluebells air and light enough to return.
+At the same time in the open area, we want to replant some fruit trees, an important source of seasonal food for wildlife.

 The supporters group was started by residents of the Queens Road Estates but we welcome supporters from neighbouring streets and further afield who share our interest in promoting the biodiversity, ecology, conservation, history, architecture, ecology and community wellbeing.